CALL NOW FOR A FREE CONSULTATION:877-308-2128

 • value of the vehicle.

 There is no requirement under the law that the defect puts your life in danger.
-It simply must reduce the usability or safety of the vehicle.
-Or it must compromise the value of the vehicle (for example, if you wanted to resell it.)
+It simply must reduce the usability or safety of the vehicle, or it must compromise the vehicle’s value (for example, if you want to resell it).

 Common defects that affect safety include: